websanco/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 Your [%ORDER_ID%] has been shipped to [%ORDER_SHIPPING_ADDRESS%].
 ```

-The wildcards are then replaced with the relevant content when sending the email.
+The wild cards are then replaced with the relevant content when sending the email.

-See the [Notification Template Variables Reference Guide](./notification-template-variables-reference-guide.md) article to learn more.
+See [Notification Template Variables Reference Guide](./notification-template-variables-reference-guide.md) to learn more.

 ## Viewing Order Communications History